PranayRaman6/azure-terraform/README.md

     - ARM_TENANT_ID
     - ARM_SUBSCRIPTION_ID

-1. In Azure Portal, locate the Id of your tenant root group and add it as a variable named `root` in Terraform Cloud workspace
+1. In Azure Portal, locate the Id of your tenant root group and add it as a variable named `tenant_id` in Terraform Cloud workspace

 1. Download and install the [Terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli)